Who Is This Credit Card Best For?

 Maximize your rewards by using the Navy Federal Visa Signature Flagship Rewards Card not just for travel, but for all your purchases.
 Most credit cards only pay 1 point per $1 for any spending beyond the bonus categories; this one pays double that.

 To earn enough cash value from your rewards to offset the card’s $49 annual fee, you need to charge $2,450 to your card each year (or spend $1,634 on travel expenses).
-Considering that the average American family spends more than $4,000 per year on just utilities, that should be a pretty easy feat for many people.
+Considering that the average American family spends $4,643 per year on groceries alone, that should be a pretty easy feat for many people.

 - Global Entry/TSA Precheck application fee reimbursement: Choose one program to enroll in and you’ll receive one statement credit every four years after the application fee posts to your account.
 You’ll receive a $100 credit for Global Entry or a $85 credit for TSA Precheck six to eight weeks after you make the purchase.